Biden and Netanyahu face rough early test of relationship

 Top Biden administration officials have stressed to the Israelis in recent days that time is not on their side as international objections mount to their operations and domestic pressure builds on Biden, according to a person familiar with the ongoing discussions,

-Associated Press Writers Alexandra Jaffe in New London, Connecticut, and Lisa Mascaro in Washington contributed reporting.
+Associated Press writers Alexandra Jaffe in New London, Connecticut, and Lisa Mascaro in Washington contributed to this report.